cmelchior/jervis-ffb/docs/ui.md

 - [ ] Add numbers where the player has moved already
 - [ ] Passes going out of bounds currently land in exitAt, make the animation move the ball out of bounds.
-- [ ] Add UI indicator signaling limit of opponent players move (see BB3)
+- [ ] Add UI indicator signaling limit of opponent players move (see BB3).
+- [ ] Add scrollbar indicator to game log components.
 - [ ] If possible, move dice roll dialogs away from the pitch.
 - [ ] Rethink dialog design.
 They are currently way too big.
 As a minimum you need to be able to drag them away from the screen.